tensorflow/tfjs-examples/lstm-text-generation/README.md

 ## Overview

-This example illustrates how to use TensorFlow.js to train a LSTM model to generate random text based on the patterns in a training text corpus such as Nietzsche's writing and the source code of TensorFlow.js itself.
+This example illustrates how to use TensorFlow.js to train a LSTM model to generate random text based on the patterns in a text corpus such as Nietzsche's writing or the source code of TensorFlow.js itself.

 The LSTM model operates at the character level.
 It takes a tensor of shape `[numExamples, sampleLen, charSetSize]` as the input.
 The input is a